Baron-Huang/SefMIC/README.md

 # Cervix Whole-slide Images Grading via Multi-instance Learning Network with Tumor Prior-guiding Instance Clustering
-Mingrui Ma#, Pan Huang#, Student Member, IEEE, Wenjia Guo, Xiaoyi Lv*, Xin Luo*, Fellow, IEEE
+Pan Huang, Student Member, IEEE, Mingrui Ma, Xin Luo, Fellow, IEEE

 Our manuscript is in the peer review，and we will completely share the dataset and code after the peer review.